Download the UMSV Digital Campus App Today! 📲

 • Athletic wear (jogging pants, sweatshirts, hoodies, etc.) are not permitted.

-• Head apparel to be worn for religious reasons is allowed.
+• Head apparel to be worn for religious reasons are allowed.

 Dress Code for PD Lab